zhonghan721/tp/docs/DeveloperGuide.md

 The `UI` component,

-- executes user commands using the `Logic` component.
+- executes user commands through the `Logic` component.
-- listens for changes to `Model` data so that the UI can be updated with the modified data.
+- listens for changes to `Model` data through the `Logic` component so that the UI can be updated with the modified data.
 - keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-- depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+- depends on some classes in the `Model` component, referenced through the `Logic` component as it displays `Customer` and `Delivery` objects residing in the
+  `Model`.

 ### Logic component